Urban Macro/Microcellular Channel Characterization at 4.85 GHz With Literature-Referenced Upper FR1-to-FR3 Cross-Band Analysis: Measurement Campaign and Setup

 \subsection{Test Environments and Route Scenarios}

-Extensive measurement campaigns were conducted across diverse urban scenarios in Yokohama City, Japan, representing typical cellular deployment environments.
-Three comprehensive measurement sets were executed covering both the UMa and UMi scenarios as defined in 3GPP standards \cite{3GPP-TR138_921}, designated as {\tt Area1}, {\tt Area2}, and {\tt Area3} as illustrated in Fig.~\ref{three_scenarios}.
+Extensive channel measurements were conducted in three representative urban areas of Yokohama City, Japan, representing the UMa and UMi deployment types considered in 3GPP-style studies \cite{3GPP-TR138_921}.
+The three measurement sets are denoted as {\tt Area1}, {\tt Area2}, and {\tt Area3} in Fig.~\ref{three_scenarios}.